anmarjarjees/anmarjarjees/README.md

-### Hi there 👋 my name is Anmar Jarjees, a Web Developer and Instructor with more than 10 years of experience in teaching and training students at different levels in various subjects and programs, including:
+### Hello, my name is Anmar Jarjees
+I am a Web Developer and Instructor with more than 12 years of experience in teaching and training students at different levels in various subjects and programs, including:
 - Web Development and Programming
 - Introduction to Graphic Design
 - Microsoft Office Applications